Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Made margins and spacing for most pages more responsive to make things easier to view on mobile.
 - Updated version tag in everything.
 - Updated `CHANGELOG` to reflect the latest changes.
 Ready to release (tomorrow morning).

+# v2.1.5 Development Log

+## 20170505

+- After some quick tests, `@media print` styling will not be developed for now and might actually not be developed at all, as no requests have been made for it.
+I might add print styling to the requested modules list, so that someone else can implement it in the future.
+- Last release failed, re-released as 2.1.5!